sanctuary-systems-com/sanctuary-systems/content/collections/pages/home.md

   -
     id: m5wme04w
     lead_title: 'Why Choose Sentinel Core?'
-    title: 'Unleash full power Local AI'
+    title: 'Unleash Local AI Potential'
     description: 'The Sentinel Core is your toolkit for crafting a powerful, private, and fully autonomous home.
 Designed with creators in mind, it gives you the freedom to innovate, reclaim control, and safeguard your sanctuary.'
     usps:
       -
         id: m5wmgpxf
-        title: 'Effortless Setup'
+        title: 'Built for Experimenters'
-        description: 'With our custom Home Assistant pre-installed, getting started is seamless—for beginners and experienced DIY enthusiasts.'
+        description: 'We believe in giving creators total control.
+Sentinel Core ships as a powerful hardware platform, you decide how to build on it.
+GPU-accelerated local AI on Raspberry Pi is still a frontier, and while it’s possible, it requires experimentation and a willingness to tinker.
+We have a quick-start guide to help you take the first steps, and we plan to share more community-driven resources over time as the ecosystem evolves.'
         type: new_set
         enabled: true
       -
         id: m5xxutu9
         title: 'Customizable and Future-Ready'
-        description: 'Its Mini ITX form factor offers compatibility with repurposed PC components, giving you the freedom to customize and upgrade as needed—while maintaining a premium, compact build.'
+        description: 'Its Mini ITX form factor offers compatibility with repurposed PC components, giving you the freedom to customize and upgrade as needed, while maintaining a premium, compact build.'
         type: new_set
         enabled: true
       -
         id: m5wmggc3
         title: 'Energy Efficiency Meets Performance'
-        description: 'Leveraging the Raspberry Pi 5 foundation, the Sentinel Core delivers exceptional energy efficiency without sacrificing capability.'
+        description: 'Built on the Raspberry Pi 5 foundation, the Sentinel Core delivers exceptional energy efficiency without sacrificing capability.'
         type: new_set
         enabled: true
       -
         id: m5wmfi34
-        title: 'Unmatched Local AI Power'
+        title: 'Your Sanctuary, Your Setup'
-        description: 'This custom Raspberry Pi 5 features a PCIe port for the GPU of your choice, unlocking full-power large language model (LLM) computation.
-Experience lightning-fast, privacy-first, local AI voice assistance, with unmatched power.'
+        description: 'This custom Raspberry Pi 5 features a PCIe port for the GPU of your choice, unlocking new possibilities for local AI and LLM experimentation.
+It’s a platform built for those who want to explore, innovate, and push the boundaries of what’s possible, privately and on their own terms.'
         type: new_set
         enabled: true
     type: product